Owain Glyndŵr's Parliament House

-Owain Glyndŵr's Parliament House (Senedd-dy Owain Glyndŵr) was traditionally the building where Owain Glyndŵr held a parliament after being crowned Prince of Wales in 1404.
+Owain Glyndŵr's Parliament House (Senedd-dy Owain Glyndŵr) was traditionally the building where Owain Glyndŵr held a parliament in 1404.
 However, the origin of the building is probably later.
 The existing building may be 15th century in origin, but has been extensively rebuilt, particularly by David Davies of Llandinam, who purchased it in 1906.
 It was opened on 20 February 1912 to provide a social centre for the town.
 The present rubble exterior is an interpretation of its 15th-century appearance, probably by the architect Frank Shayler, who may also have designed the adjacent Glyndŵr Institute.

 Location

 The Parliament House is in the centre of the town and is set into a continuous row of frontages midway along Heol Maengwyn, opposite the entrance to Plas Machynlleth and to the left of the Owain Glyndwr Institute.